-- the eVscope was designed to observe very faint celestial objects that are very large but very far, like nebulae and galaxies, or very small but very close, like asteroids and comets;
+- the eVscope and the eQuinox were designed to observe very faint celestial objects that are very large but very far, like nebulae and galaxies, or very small but very close, like asteroids and comets;

 - in contrast, the moon and most of the planets in our solar system are considered very bright;

-- observing the moon and planets is done in “live view” mode (as opposed to "enhanced vision" mode) and will not play on the eVscope strengths.
-Resulting images will not be significantly better than the ones that can be observed in a regular telescope of a similar size;
+- observing the moon and planets is done in “live view” mode (as opposed to "enhanced vision" mode) and will not play on the eVscope and the eQuinox strengths.
+The resulting images will not be significantly better than the ones that can be observed in a regular telescope of a similar size;

-The eVscope was designed to provide stunning images of the several thousands of interesting objects like galaxies and nebulae hundreds, thousands, or even millions of light years away.
+Both the eVscope and the eQuinox were designed to provide stunning images of several thousands of interesting objects like galaxies and nebulae hundreds, thousands, or even millions of light-years away.
 These deep-sky objects are very far and thus very faint and it is often not possible to observe them with such a compact telescope.
-The eVscope "enhanced vision" mode not only allows for these distant objects to be visible, but they appear in colorful details directly in the eyepiece or on the app.
+The "enhanced vision" mode not only allows for these distant objects to be visible, but they appear in colorful details directly in the eyepiece or on the app.

-Being a telescope, it is off-course also possible to observe our moon and planets from our solar system like Mars, Saturn and Jupiter.
-You can distinguish some of their structures (rings of Saturn, moons of Jupiter, phases of Venus etc.).
-Using the eVscope you can even see more distant planets like Uranus and Neptune, which can be extremely difficult to pinpoint and observe with a classical telescope.
+Being a telescope, it is off-course also possible to observe our moon and planets from our solar system like Mars, Saturn, and Jupiter.
+You can distinguish some of their structures (rings of Saturn, moons of Jupiter, phases of Venus, etc.).
+Using the eVscope and the eQuinox, you can even see more distant planets like Uranus and Neptune, which can be extremely difficult to pinpoint and observe with a classical telescope.

 Observing the moon and planets

-Once the eVscope is set up and the sky tracking is on, use the GoTo button to point the eVscope on your desired celestial object.
+Once the eVscope or the eQuinox is set up and the sky tracking is on, use the GoTo button to point your telescope on your desired celestial object.
 Gain (dB) and exposure time (ms) will have to be manually adjusted in order to view the moon or the planets.
 We recommend using the values below in your settings, which are found under the eVscope tab of the app: